Yoga Treatment For Pancreatitis Patients

 Yoga is also found effective in decreasing self-perceptions of pain and anxiety thus reducing their usage of pain medication.

 Yoga is found to be an effective solution with considerably lower side effects in controlling the symptoms of pancreatitis, especially when all the pharmacological treatment fails to provide any symptomatic relief.
-Yoga not only improves the quality of life but also help individuals become more accepting of their body and less judgmental and reactive to pain caused in pancreatitis.
-Findings suggest that all the studies conducted are mostly on small sample size, that lack methodological rigor and a large scale trial is needed to investigate the effect of yoga on pancreatitis.
+Yoga not only improves the quality of life but also helps individuals become more accepting of their body and less judgmental and reactive to pain caused in pancreatitis.
+Findings suggest that all the studies conducted are mostly on small sample size, that lacks methodological rigor, and a large scale trial is needed to investigate the effect of yoga on pancreatitis.

 1. Besselink MG, van Santvoort HC, Buskens E, et al; Dutch Acute Pancreatitis Study Group.
 Probiotic prophylaxis in predicted severe acute pancreatitis: a randomised, double-blind, placebo-controlled trial.
 Lancet 2008;371(9613):651–659.

 2. van Santvoort HC, Besselink MG, Bakker OJ, et al; Dutch Pancreatitis Study Group.
 A step-up approach or open necrosectomy for necrotizing pancreatitis.
 N Engl J Med 2010;362(16):1491–1502.